QuangPham2404/Blink-Detection-Using-Adaptive-Eye-Aspect-Ratio/README.md

 **1. Blink detection models**

 **_a.
-Support Vector Machines (SVM) models:_** This project contains 3 SVM models for blink detection, one of which (the first one mentioned below) is previously developed in another project.
+Support Vector Machines (SVM) models:_** This project contains 3 SVM models for blink detection, 2 of which (the first and second one mentioned below) is previously developed in another project.

 - The "_orginal_svm_" is created following the proposal of Soukupova T. & Cech J. 2016 paper "Eye blink detection using facial landmarks."
 The SVM model is trained on the publicly available EyeBlink8 dataset created by Drutarovsky T. & Fogelton A. in their 2015 paper "Eye Blink Detection Using Variance of Motion Vectors."
 The Eye Aspect Ratio is calculated using 3 eye landmark coordinate pairs detected by Google's MediaPipe Face Landmark Detector.
 The model has 0.98 Accuracy and good performance in other metrics, including F1, Recall, and Precision.
 This SVM model is previously created in another project called "Embedded System for Computer Vision Relief."

 - The "_new_svm_7landmarksEAR_" is an update of first model.
 Instead of using only 3 pairs of eye landmark coordinates to calculate the Eye Aspect Ratio (EAR) value, I used 7 pairs.
 The SVM model is trained on the publicly available EyeBlink8 dataset.
-The SVM has 0.95 accuracy but lower F1, Recall, and Precision score compared to the first one.  - The "_new_svm_maf_and_extracoords_" is another update of the first model.
+The SVM has 0.95 accuracy but lower F1, Recall, and Precision score compared to the first one.

+- The "_new_svm_maf_and_extracoords_" is another update of the first model.
 For this model, we used 5 pairs of eye landmark coordinates to calculate the EAR (an adjustment from using 7 pairs to minimize calculation errors) and applied a Moving Average Filter with a width of 2 to achieve stablized EAR values.
 This model is trained on EyeBlink8, and it yielded 0.98 accuracy and similar performance in other metrics compared to the first model.
 However, it has a slightly better score when it comes to classifying positive blinks (class 1).

 **_b.
 Non-machine learning blink detection algorithms:_** This project contains 6 non-machine learning algorithms for blink detection.